dagger/dagger/docs/v0.3/sdk/cue/use-cases/1248-aws-sam.md

 ```

-Notice that we have added `--with 'actions: ciKey: "gitlab"'` to the `dagger do deploy` command.
+Notice that we have added `--with 'actions: ciKey: "gitlab"'` to the `dagger-cue do deploy` command.

 If we trigger the pipeline, it should build our AWS SAM function and deploy everything to AWS Lambda.